WE TAKE A LOOK AT ALL THE DIFFERENCES BETWEEN OVERDRIVE, DISTORTION AND FUZZ TO HELP YOU FIGURE OUT WHICH PEDAL YOU NEED TO GET YOUR PERFECT SOUND

-This pedal uses the original Germanium PNP transistor design and vintage specs to provide you with that vintage fuzz Hendrix fans covet.
-Whether you want the wind to Cry Mary, you want to make a slight return to Voodoo Chile or you're in the mood for some Purple haze, this pedal will get you there.
+This pedal uses the original Germanium PNP transistor design and vintage specs to provide you with that retro fuzz sound that Hendrix fans covet.
+Whether you want the wind to Cry Mary, you want to make a slight return to Voodoo Chile or you're in the mood for some Purple Haze - this pedal will get you there.

 FENDER THE PELT FUZZ PEDAL

-We love the fact you have a Mid switch that can boost or cut your midrange, as well as a Thick that provides loads of extra girth when needed.
+We love the fact you have a Mid-switch that can boost or cut your midrange, as well as a Thick-switch that provides loads of extra girth when needed.
 Another key feature comes in the form of the Bloom setting that allows you to sculpt how much the fuzz blends in to the overall sound and how it responds to the dynamics of your playing.
 So much feel in a fuzz pedal!

 DESCRIBE FUZZ AS A PERSON!